PuZZleDucK/full-stack-developer-challenge/README.md

 - GitHub: samples and examples
 - I would have liked to develop a better deployment
 - Testing on the front end could be improved as I rushed to finish
+- Visual presentation of front end could also be improved

 ## Plan